You can get copies of birth, death or marriage certificates from the Register Office.

 Marriages and civil partnerships

 We will be contacting our couples by phone to discuss their options.
-We will not be taking any new ceremony bookings while we reschedule couples whose ceremonies cannot take place as planned.
+We will not be taking any new ceremony bookings while we reschedule couples whose ceremonies have been postponed so far.

 Notice of Marriage and Civil Partnership